 Editor’s Note: Marc Cohodes, through a charitable trust he controls and in conjunction with a conference appearance, recently made a $15,000 donation to the Southern Investigative Reporting Foundation.
-Beyond his interview here, he has not been a source or contributed to our reporting on BOFI nor any other story.
+This interview was conducted and published prior to the donation being made.
+He was not a source for our reporting on BOFI.

 In the evening of Aug.
 8, 2016, a retired hedge fund manager named Marc Cohodes was puttering around the house on his Cotati, California, farmstead when he received a most unusual phone call.